ajayrawatsap/ZFIO_UTILS/README.md

 ## Step 2
 Use table `zfio_files` to generate an ABAP RAP based Fiori elements UI.

-The Fiori application streams the contents of the file on the UI as an attachment from where users can download the file.
+The Fiori application streams the contents of the file from database on the UI as an attachment from where users can download the file.

 ## Implementation Details
 - **Database Storage**: Files are stored in the `zfio_files` table as `RAWSTRING`.